-Moeders is the Dutch word for Mothers because that’s exactly the kind of cooking you’ll get here.
-The portions are enormous, the food is the kind that warms you up and sticks to your ribs.
-Be sure to arrive hungry and you’ll leave unbuttoning your waistband.
+Moeders is the Dutch word for Mothers because that’s exactly the cooking you’ll get here.
+The portions are enormous, and the food is the kind that warms you up and sticks to your ribs.
+Don’t forget to arrive hungrily; you’ll leave unbuttoning your waistband.

 Gorge Yourself On Dutch Pancakes

 If there’s one thing that Amsterdam locals love, it’s pancakes.
-There are plenty of stands all around the city, but if you’re after a day to remember then book yourself onto a pancake cruise.
-The cruise will take you up the IJ river, where you’ll have plenty of opportunities to look at Amsterdam’s architecture.
+There are plenty of stands around the city, but if you’re after a day to remember, then book yourself onto a pancake cruise.
+The cruise will take you up the IJ River, where you’ll have plenty of opportunities to see Amsterdam’s architecture.

-Once you’ve seen enough, make your way to the all you can eat pancake buffet.
-There are loads of traditional fillings for pancakes including fruits and jam for those with a sweet tooth, and ham, eggs, and cheese if you fancy something savory.
-By the time you get back to the dock, you’ll be full of pancakes, with a river tour under your belt, talk about multi-tasking.
+Once you’ve seen enough, go to the all-you-can-eat pancake buffet.
+There are many traditional fillings for pancakes, including fruits and jam for those with a sweet tooth and ham, eggs, and cheese if you fancy something savory.
+When you return to the dock, you’ll be full of pancakes, with a river tour under your belt, and talk about multi-tasking.

 It Wouldn’t Be An Amsterdam Food Tour Without…

 You guessed it!
 Space cakes, hash brownies, weed cookies, whatever you want to call them, Amsterdam is famous for them.
-There are so many coffee shops that it would be impossible to list all of them, though there are food tours that will take you around plenty.
+There are so many coffee shops that it would be impossible to list all of them, though there are food tours that will take you around plenty of times.

-Boerejongens are slightly less cosy and more sleek and modern than Paradox.
-However, don’t let the minimalist decor put you off.
+Boerejongens are slightly less cozy and more sleek and modern than Paradox.
+Nonetheless, don’t let the minimalist decor put you off.
 Their brownies won the competition for Amsterdam’s best edible last year.
-The red velvet cake is to die for, weed, or no weed.
+The red velvet cake is to die for or not weed.

 High-End Amsterdam Food